tencentyun/intlcloud-documents/product_new/计算产品中心/云服务器/最佳实践/NTP 服务/Linux 实例设置 NTP 服务_intl_en.md

 ## Notes

 * Some operating systems use chrony as the default NTP service.
 Use `systemctl is-active ntpd.service` to check if ntpd is running; use `systemctl is-enabled ntpd.service` to check if ntpd automatically run at startup.
 For details, please refer to the section on how to set the automatic launch of ntpd on startup.
 * The communication port of the NTP service is UDP 123.
 Make sure you have opened the port before setting the NTP service.
 You can check if the port is open on the instance with `netstat -nupl`.
-For information on how to open the port, please see [Operation Guide on Security Groups] (https://intl.cloud.tencent.com/document/product/213/18197).
+For information on how to open the port, please see [Operation Guide on Security Groups](https://intl.cloud.tencent.com/document/product/213/18197).

 > **Note:**
 > The following takes operations on a CentOS 7.5 64bit instance as an example.